 Gran Canaria is well known for its cheese.
 At Mercado de Vegueta in Las Palmas de Gran Canaria sample delicious creamy cheese blended with thistle flowers at one of the many stalls.

 Cruising to Cape Verde is on many people’s bucket list.
-With wonderful white-sand beaches, it’s no wonder that the island of Boa Vista translates as ‘beautiful view’.
-The capital of Praia is strewn with cobbled streets and colourful houses, and nature lovers will appreciate the many indigenous species found on the island, including the green vervet monkey and reptiles such as geckos, frogs and colourful lizards.
+With wonderful white sand beaches, it’s no wonder that the island of Boa Vista translates as ‘beautiful view’.
+The capital of Praia is strewn with cobbled streets and colourful houses.
+Nature lovers will appreciate the many indigenous species found on the island, including the green vervet monkey and reptiles such as geckos, frogs and colourful lizards.

 Exploring the beautiful island of Madeira is a dream.
 Home to a feast of flora and fauna, it’s easy to see why it has earned the nickname of ‘the floating garden in the Atlantic’.
-Offering boundless beauty, this haven of nature is a visual treat to savour on an Atlantic Islands cruise
+Offering boundless beauty, this haven of nature is a visual treat to savour.

 The capital of Madeira, Funchal is where you’ll find some of Madeira’s best experiences.
 This inviting city with a bustling marina, cobbled centre, museum dedicated to Cristiano Ronaldo and an ascending backdrop of mountains just waiting to be explored.